Language Requirements :Possess three languages upon graduation

 Mother Tongue Declaration

 Students may declare more than one mother tongue.
 However, the languages must meet the requirements of the three languages (see above).
-Mother tongues are not tested but a “declaration of mother tongue” is to be filled in upon application to the programme.
-Students cannot change their mother tongue once they confirm it during application.
+Students cannot modify (change/add/remove) their mother tongue once they confirm it during application.
 A declaration is to be filled in for each language declared.
+The mother tongue declaration is needed in each language the student declares as mother tongue, and the declarations are to be preserved.

 Please note that, although all CEMS schools ultimately require submission of a "declaration of mother tongue" upon entrance into the programme to confirm your mother tongue(s), not all CEMS schools accept declaration of mother tongue as appropriate evidence of mastery of the mother tongue to be accepted into the local master programmes.
 In such cases, you will need to meet the specific master admission requirements of the given CEMS school.